Mr-Physicist/academic-kickstart/content/author/admin/_index.md

   "Gauge/Gravity Duality",
   "String/M Theory",
   "Early Universe Physics",
-  "The Wave Function of the Universe
+  "The Wave Function of the Universe"
 ]

 # Organizational groups that you belong to (for People widget)